Vietnam.vn - Nền tảng quảng bá Việt Nam

 Although infants are capable of forming memories, scientists have yet to find a satisfactory answer as to why these memories gradually fade as they grow older.

-One hypothesis put forward by the team is that "memories persist but are locked away," making them less accessible as we grow older.
+One hypothesis put forward by the research team is that “memories persist but are locked away,” making them less accessible as we get older.

-The team is now continuing to test on preschoolers to see if they can recall memories from a childhood perspective.
-Preliminary results suggest that these memories can last until the age of 3-5 before fading.
+The team is now continuing to test on preschoolers to determine whether they can recall memories from a childhood perspective.
+Preliminary results suggest these memories can last until the age of 3-5 before fading.

 Research from Yale University not only sheds light on the role of the hippocampus in early memory formation, but also opens up many questions about the ability to retrieve childhood memories.

-"These results help us better understand how young children's brains record and store information, which could help improve how we care for and educate children in their early years," said Professor Turk-Browne.
+"These results help us better understand how young children's brains record and store information, which could help improve child care and education methods from the early years," said Professor Turk-Browne.

 This is considered an important step forward in the field of neuroscience and developmental psychology, opening up many potential applications in practice.